allenea/PyDatPicture/README.md

 #### 4.2.1 MAPIT.py
 	> map_data(longitude,latitude,usr_vars)
 This is the default mapping program that I wrote in like two minutes covering what I believe are the major travel areas of the world.
 Obviously I am missing many regions.
 You can add them to this file or adjust these as you wish.
-This file takes in longitude, latitude, and the dictionary usr_vars.
+This file takes in longitude, latitude, and the dictionary usr_vars as parameters.

+By default, it will use the last data file to the extent your performed quality control on your data.
+This can be changed using the MAP_DATA_FILE and MAP_DATA_PATH variables as described above.

 #### 4.2.2 my_pyDatPicture_mapping.py
 	> map_data(usr_vars)